cloud-bulldozer/benchmark-operator/docs/fio_distributed.md

 - **rook_ceph_drop_caches**: (optional) If set to `True`, the Rook-Ceph OSD caches will be dropped prior to each sample
 - **rook_ceph_drop_cache_pod_ip**: (optional) The IP address of the pod hosting the Rook-Ceph cache drop URL -- See [cache drop pod instructions](#dropping-rook-ceph-osd-caches) below
 > Technical Note: If you are running kube/openshift on VMs make sure the diskimage or volume is preallocated.
+- **prefill**: (Optional) boolean to enable/disable prefill SDS <br />
+--  prefill requirement stems from Ceph RBD thin-provisioning - just creating the RBD volume doesn't mean that there is space allocated to read and write out there.
+For example, reads to an uninitialized volume don't even talk to the Ceph OSDs, they just return immediately with zeroes in the client.
 #### EXPERT: spec.global_overrides
 The `key=value` combinations provided in the list here will be appended to the `[global]` section of the fio jobfile configmap.
 These options will therefore override the global values for all workloads in the loop.